RIKEN-RCCS/lens3/test/stupid/README.md

 garbage files.
 Run the tests in the "test/stupid" directory, because some tests need sample files which are in "test/stupid".

 The secret of S3 should be prepared in ".aws/*" in advance.
-Also, the environment variables "EP" and "BKT" are used as the target, "EP" as an endpoint and "BKT" as a bucket name.
+Also, a bucket needs to be created in advance.
+The environment variables "EP" and "BKT" are used to specify the target, "EP" as an endpoint and "BKT" as a bucket name.
 They can be specified by creating a file and set-env "LENS3TEST" to the file name.

 ## copy-file.sh